 Whether you’re living in France or just visiting, below is a list of important French holidays to mark down.
 Many businesses in France close for national holidays.
 However, some shopping centers and grocers may stay open on holidays, even if only for half a day.

 To ensure you don’t miss out on anything important, our guide puts together a list of France’s public holidays and important dates.

 Introduction to French public holidays

 If a national holiday in France falls on a Sunday, the following Monday is usually given as a holiday.
 If a national holiday in France falls on a Saturday, however, no extra day is given during the week.
-When holiday dates fall on a Tuesday or Thursday, employees in France commonly make a bridge holiday (faire le pont), creating a very long weekend.
+When holiday fall on a Tuesday or Thursday, employees in France commonly make a bridge holiday (faire le pont), creating a very long weekend.
 Some businesses may opt to close completely during a bridge holiday in France.
-You can see which French bank holidays coincide with the top French festivals, as it’s a great reason to travel the country and experience French food and culture.
+You can see which French bank holidays coincide with the top French festivals; it’s also a great reason to travel the country and experience French food and culture.

 Christmas Eve and Christmas Day on December 24 and 25 are also widely celebrated French holidays, although in parts of northern and eastern France some children receive presents on the morning of St Nicholas’ Day on 6 December.

 Here’s a list of all French national holidays and important dates in 2020 below.

 - Wednesday, 1 January: New Year’s Day (Jour de l’an)